-Objective/ Policy/ Implementation (Policy/ Program) Result Evaluation Continue / Modify / Delete PIP 17 The Planning Department shall require the preparation of an analysis that includes a site survey to identify potential noise-generating uses within two blocks of the project site prior to completion of the environmental review for all residential projects located in areas exceeding 75 Ldn.
+Objective/ Policy/ Implementation (Policy/ Program) Evaluation Continue / Modify / Delete IP 17 The Planning Department shall require the preparation of an analysis that includes a site survey to identify potential noise-generating uses within two blocks of the project site prior to completion of the environmental review for all residential projects located in areas exceeding 75 Ldn.
 The analysis shall include at least one 24-hour noise measurement (with maximum noise level readings taken at least every 15 minutes).
 The analysis shall demonstrate with reasonable certainty that Title 24 standards, where applicable, can be met.
 If there are particular circumstances about the proposed project site that appear to warrant heightened concern about noise levels in the vicinity, the Department may require the completion of a detailed noise assessment prior to the first project approval action, in order to demonstrate that acceptable interior noise levels consistent with those in the Title 24 standards can be attained.
 The Planning Department's Environmental Planning division maintains a map layer of ambient noise levels throughout the city.
 Residential projects located in areas exceeding 75 Ldn (60 Ldn in Eastern Neighborhood Plan Areas) are required to complete noise surveys during the environmental review process to ensure interior noise levels will not exceed standards set by Title 24 of the California Code of Regulations.
-Continue, Program effective IP 18 To minimize effects on development in noisy areas, for new residential uses located in areas exceeding 75 Ldn, the Planning Department shall, through its building permit review process, in conjunction with noise analysis, require that open space required under the Planning Code for such uses be protected, to the maximum feasible extent, from existing ambient noise levels that could prove annoying or disruptive to users of the open space.
+Continue.
+Program effective.
+IP 18 To minimize effects on development in noisy areas, for new residential uses located in areas exceeding 75 Ldn, the Planning Department shall, through its building permit review process, in conjunction with noise analysis, require that open space required under the Planning Code for such uses be protected, to the maximum feasible extent, from existing ambient noise levels that could prove annoying or disruptive to users of the open space.
 Implementation of this measure could involve, among other things, site design that uses the building itself to shield on-site open space from the greatest noise sources, construction of noise barriers between noise sources and open space, and appropriate use of both common and private open space in multi-family dwellings, and implementation would also be undertaken consistent with other principles of urban design.
 The Planning Department's Environmental Planning division maintains a map layer of ambient noise levels throughout the city.
 Residential projects located in areas exceeding 75 Ldn (60 Ldn in Eastern Neighborhood Plan Areas) are required to complete noise surveys during the environmental review process to ensure interior noise levels will not exceed standards set by Title 24 of the California Code of Regulations.
-Continue, Program effective OBJECTIVE 2 Retain existing housing units, and promote safety and maintenance standards, without jeopardizing affordability.
-Successful
+Continue.
+Program effective.